threeal/cmake-action/README.md

 This action wraps the [`cmake`](https://cmake.org/cmake/help/latest/manual/cmake.1.html) command for configuring and building CMake projects.
 It provides a more streamlined syntax for specifying build options compared to calling the `cmake` command directly.

-## Features

-- Configures a CMake project using the [`cmake`](https://cmake.org/cmake/help/latest/manual/cmake.1.html) command.
-- Optionally builds a CMake project using the `cmake --build` command.
-- Supports specifying multiple CMake options directly from the action inputs.

 ## Usage

 For more information, refer to [action.yml](./action.yml) and the [GitHub Actions guide](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).